 Total Dollar Amount of Offers in Compromise Hit an 8 Year High

-The total dollar amount of offers accepted reached an 8 year high to $225,946 (in thousands).
-This represents a 10.35% increase in the dollar amount of OICs in FY 2016 compared to FY 2015.
+The total dollar amount of offers accepted reached an eight-year high to $225,946 (in thousands).
+It represents a 10.35% increase in the dollar amount of OICs in FY 2016 compared to FY 2015.
 The total dollar amount of offers accepted represents what taxpayers paid the IRS to settle their overall tax liability.

 When considering an Offer in Compromise with the IRS or even with some states, it is always a good idea to work with a licensed tax professional.